Why You Can’t Stop Overthinking (And What’s Actually Keeping You Stuck)

 What this looks like in real life

-• Googling a health worry, and feeling briefly better, then finding something new to worry about
+• Googling a health worry, feeling briefly better, then finding something new to worry about

 • Replaying a conversation to figure out if you said something wrong